MY APPROACH

 WHAT CAN YOU EXPECT?

-Healing is not about getting rid of difficult experiences but about developing the capacity to be with them in a new way.
-Through this work, you may find that:
+Healing is not about getting rid of difficult experiences, but about developing the capacity to be with them in a new way.
+This is not a quick fix, but a steady, compassionate unfolding.
+Over time, you may find that:

-• You feel more at home in your body and emotions
+• You feel more grounded and at home in your body and emotions

 • You are able to respond rather than react to stress and triggers